open-component-model/ocm-spec/doc/specification/extensionpoints/README.md

 # 2.5 Extension Points for the Open Component Model Specification

-The specification described in the former sections open some extension points.
+The specification described in the former sections has some open extension points.
 These are parts of the [OCM specification](../README.md), which may be extended by arbitrary variations.
 The specification just defines the meaning, syntax